 Don’t post your code or test cases to the group; anything else is fair game.

 Also, please keep in mind that I (and everyone else) judge you based in part on your written communication.
 Spelling, complete sentences, and evidence of forethought are important in all of your posts & e-mails.
 One easy rule of thumb: just read over what you’ve written before clicking post or send, and imagine others in the class reading it.

-Labs in this course take the form of simple exercises to be completed in one to three lab periods, designed to help you understand the lecture material and to lead you toward solutions for the larger assignments.
+Labs in this course take the form of simple exercises to be completed in a week during lab periods, designed to help you understand the lecture material and to lead you toward solutions for the larger assignments.

 There will be a midterm and a final exam in the course.
-The midterm will be during the lecture period on Wednesday, October 24th, in the sixth week of class.
+The midterm will be during the lecture period on Wednesday, October 29th, in the sixth week of class.
 The quizzes and exams will be closed-note.
-No electronic devices, including cell phones or mp3 players, will be permitted during the quizzes and exams.
+No electronic devices, including calculators, phones, or mp3 players, will be permitted during the quizzes and exams.

 Before the final project, there will be two smaller projects with more constrained parameters.
 Unless otherwise specified, these projects will be due at 11 pm on the day specified in the schedule.

-Your final, quarter-long project in this class is to design and implement a music tool that you can use to mix and/or perform music.
+a music tool that you can use to mix and/or perform music, or

 You will work in teams.
-The team size will be around 5, but will depend on the number of students in the class."
+The team size will be around 4, but will depend on the number of students in the class.

 You will demonstrate your project in class and lab during the last week of the quarter (we’ll signup for times).
 Your project must be working by this point or everyone in the group will receive 0 points for the entire project.

 Each member of the group will be questioned, in person, about various aspects of the project and will be assigned individual grades based on their answers.